Stretching 1,123km along the formidable Rockies, the Great Divide Trail is Canada’s ultimate long distance hiking adventure.

 Tall trees are hard to find in the alpine (for hanging food), so Ursacks (bear resistant bags) are popular.
 An alternative is to use a hard sided bear canister, but these are awkward to carry.

-I would also consider bear spray to be an essential for hiking the GDT.
+I would also consider bear spray to be essential for hiking the GDT.
 Negative bear encounters are rare but bear spray is an ideal ‘just in case’ measure.
 Carry it in an accessible place (a holster works well) and learn how to use it quickly.

 Hiking poles can reduce pressure on the knees when descending.
 Incredibly light and foldable, Black Diamond’s Carbon Z poles are our tried and tested favourite pair.